 True, the entire sub-continent region has to suffer a heat wave, but the gains are much more.

-The line of dis-continuity, currently "mis -behaving" due to WDs and upper troughs, should shift back to its normal position, in the centre of the Southern Peninsula region.
+The line of dis-continuity, currently "mis behaving" due to WDs and upper troughs, should shift back to its normal postion, in the centre of the Southern Peninsula region.

 A LWD in the central peninsula region "looks after" the moisture content in the interior areas, and prepares the atmosphere with the humidity required fro a proper and good rainfall in the Lee ward regions.

 Continuing from MW-2, "Bay of Bengal" low pressure parameter is a worrying factor.
 Normally, the Bay should host a pre-Monsoon low anytime after 15th.April.
 Like I mentioned in the previous MW, in 2011 we had a cyclone in the Bay by the third week, and in 2009 a cyclone crossed the Bay on 12th April.2012 hosted a low around 25th April (BB-1).

 As on today, this region still maintains a luke warm response to the formation of a quick low.
 The pressure is anything but low, and the winds indicate a weak "high" trying to stabilise itself.

 What is needed now is a pulse from the Far East, to start with, and break up the existing high pressure area.

 MJO has entered a weak phase in the Bay region.
 Fortunately, the MJO turns "Neutral" to slightly positive in the Maldives and Comorin areas after 30th April.
 This will bring a short spell of heavy rains in the region, giving a "false alarm" of the SW Monsoon, as, with the MJO, the rain patch will move East wards, and this will send favourable indications for the Bay.
 MJO can then get positive in Bay around 10th May...seems suitable for the Monsoon there !